btkostner/dotfiles/README.md

 - [1Password](https://1password.com/) as a password manager.
 I know it's not native, but it's the best password manager I've used.
 Syncs to everything.
 Multiple vaults to keep things organized.
 And it's got a CLI for when I'm in the terminal or scripting.

-- [Alacritty](https://github.com/alacritty/alacritty) for a terminal emulator.
-It's _extremely_ fast, has a good amount of options, and it's easy to configure.

-- [Arc](https://arc.net/) as my browser.
-It's easy to have multiple profiles for work and personal stuff.
+- [Dia](https://www.diabrowser.com/) as my browser.
+I don't use the AI features much, but it's the next _evolution_ of Arc browser which I loved.
 Having perminant tabs that don't take a ton of ram is awesome.
 And using the sidebar for tabs is chefs kiss.

+- [Ghostty](https://ghostty.org/) for a terminal emulator.
+It's _extremely_ fast and looks good with minimal configuration.

 - [Sketch](https://www.sketch.com/) for design work because it's native mac, has awesome export options, popular enough to have plugins and templates, and over all is just a great tool.
 Worth mentioning that I also use Inkscape because it's open source and dope.